Erika Jayne Attends ‘DWTS’ Practice After Husband Tom Is Seen With Another Woman

 For the past several days, Erika Jayne and Gleb Savchenko have been working on their salsa, which will serve as their debut dance on tonight’s show.

-Erika Jayne is following in the footsteps of several Real Housewives before her who served as contestants during past seasons of Dancing With the Stars.
-As fans will recall, both Lisa Vanderpump and Lisa Rinna, who also star on The Real Housewives of Beverly Hills, previously starred on Dancing With the Stars.
+Erika Jayne is following in the footsteps of several Real Housewives before her who served as contestants during past seasons of Dancing with the Stars.
+As fans will recall, both Lisa Vanderpump and Lisa Rinna, who also star on The Real Housewives of Beverly Hills, previously starred on Dancing with the Stars.

 Lisa Vanderpump even worked with the same partner as Erika Jayne during her time on the show.

-Throughout her time on the Bravo TV reality series, Erika Jayne has been open with her role at home as the wife of Tom Girardi verses her life as Erika Jayne, the pop star.
-She’s also been clear with press when it comes to her role on Dancing With the Stars, which will include appearances from Erika Jayne — not Erika Girardi.
+Throughout her time on the Bravo TV reality series, Erika Jayne has been open with her role at home as the wife of Tom Girardi versus her life as Erika Jayne, the pop star.
+She’s also been clear with the press when it comes to her role on Dancing with the Stars, which will include appearances from Erika Jayne — not Erika Girardi.

 “I think when it comes to the ballroom it’s all fabulosity.
 It’s the perfect place for Erika Jayne’s over-the-top persona,” Erika Jayne explained to Fox News last week when asked about her decision to leave Erika Girardi at home.
 “It’s costumes, hair, makeup, performance, dance and passion — that’s what’s it all about for Erika Jayne.”